jerwallace/aws-robomaker-workshops/content/workshop/deploy.md

 6. You will now see the details for the RoboMakerHelloWorldRobot application, including the Sources.
 Notice that it currently has only one source:  the X86_64 version (this is the version you just used for simulation).
 To tell RoboMaker about the ARMHF version, click the **Update** button.

-8. In the ARMHF souce file text box, paste the S3 location for the ARMHF bundle:
+7. Copy the following robot tar file into your S3 bucket.

     ```text
-    s3://robomakerbundles/turtlebot3-burger/hello-world/robot-armhf.tar
+    aws s3 cp s3://robomakerbundles/turtlebot3-burger/hello-world/robot-armhf.tar s3://<YOUR_BUCKET_NAME>/robot-armhf.tar
+    ```

+8. In the ARMHF souce file text box, paste the new S3 location for the ARMHF bundle:

+    ```text
+    s3://<YOUR_BUCKET_NAME>/robot-armhf.tar
     ```

     Click **Create**.